Department: Economics, Business, and Accounting

 ACC 341 Introduction to Taxation

-BUS/ECO 350 International Economics & Finance
+BUS/ECO 350 International Business & Finance

 BUS 353 Principles of Risk and Insurance